Bausch + Lomb's LuxLife IOL receives CE mark approval in Europe

 Bausch + Lomb is expecting LuxLife IOLs to be commercially available in Europe in the coming weeks, with a toric version of the lens to follow.
 Image credit: AdobeStock/AndreasPrott

-Bausch + Lomb has announced CE Mark approval for its LuxLife full range of vision intraocular lens (IOL).1 The preloaded, non-diffractive IOL utilizes Pure Refractive Optics (PRO) technology in order to provide continuous vision for the entire optical diameter and from distance to near, according to a news release.
+Bausch + Lomb has announced CE mark approval for its LuxLife full range of vision (IOL).1 The preloaded, non-diffractive IOL utilizes Pure Refractive Optics (PRO) technology in order to provide continuous vision for the entire optical diameter and from distance to near, according to a news release.

 The company stated in the release that the announcement “reinforces Bausch + Lomb’s commitment to equip cataract surgeons with choices to fit the right lens to the right patient following the recent launches of enVista Envy full range of vision lenses in the United States and Canada and enVista Aspire intermediate-optimized IOLs in Europe.”

-The LuxLife IOL is available in a range of cylinders spanning from +0.75D to +6.00D, which enables surgeons to treat the 79.5% of patients that have more than 0.5D of corneal astigmatism prior to their cataract surgery.
-Surgeons are also provided options in terms of injection technique during implantation with LuxLife’s preloaded, versatile dual injector system.1
+The LuxLife IOL is available in a range of cylinders spanning from +0.75D to +6.00D, which enables surgeons to treat the 79.5% of patients who have more than 0.5D of corneal astigmatism prior to their cataract surgery.
+Surgeons are also provided options for injection technique during implantation with LuxLife’s preloaded dual injector system.1

-The IOL is also equipped with 2 unique Allied Ray Technology (ART) Zones which can control and refocus light rays.
+The IOL is also equipped with 2 unique Allied Ray Technology (ART) Zones, which control and refocus light rays.
 According to the release, the PRO technology and ART Zones allow the lens to maintain light to the retina.1

-Bausch + Lomb is expecting LuxLife IOLs to be commercially available in Europe in the coming weeks, with a toric version of the lens to follow.
-Submissions for regulatory approvals in other countries are currently ongoing.1
+Bausch + Lomb expects LuxLife IOLs to be commercially available in Europe in the coming weeks, with a toric version of the lens to follow.
+Submissions for regulatory approvals in other countries are ongoing.1

 Reference: